jesustellor/odinRecipe/odin-recipes/README.md

+# Odin Recipes
-First project from Odin Recipes..
+First project from Odin Project. this is a simple HTML project, adding a picture headings and text to describe a recipe.